Truthiness: Research

-In 2012, a study examining truthiness was carried out by PhD student Eryn Newman of Victoria University of Wellington.
-The experiments showed that people are more likely to believe a claim is true regardless of evidence when a decorative photograph appears alongside it.
+There is a growing amount of research on how the truthiness of a claim is inflated by the accompanying nonprobative information.
+In particular, in 2012, a study examining truthiness was published by a group of students from three universities in the paper "Nonprobative photographs (or words) inflate truthiness".
+The experiments showed that people are more likely to believe a claim is true regardless of evidence when a decorative photograph or irrelevant verbosity appears alongside the claim.

 Also in 2012, Harvard University's Berkman Center hosted a two-day symposium at Harvard and MIT, "Truthiness in Digital Media", exploring "concerns about misinformation and disinformation" in new media.

 The Truthiness Collaborative is a project at USC's Annenberg School "to advance research and engagement around the misinformation, disinformation, propaganda and other challenges to discourse fueled by our evolving media and technology ecosystem".